anonimoanemico/puttier/README.md

 # puttier
-Change colors to putty sessions.
+Change colors to putty sessions or export a theme to the clipboard in json for Visual Studio Code.

 It is possible to use the command line tool, example: